ctrlaltdylan/ctrlaltdylan.github.io/smart_mirror_portfolio.markdown

 ## Form Factors

-The mirrors can be built from Original Gameboy size all the way up to full wall width.
+The mirrors can be built from 12' x 12' size all the way up to encompass full walls.
+This technology is no limited by size!

 <div class="slick">
   <div>